recursedev54/Mirror-Scope/Readme.md

      - The Expanse
         - The Main World
      - The Thread
-      - Internet Dimension
+       - the thread is an internet-like dimension
      - Space Station
        - In space, still orbiting The Expanse
      - Deep Space
        - Inhabited by Nebugala and Menalula
        - Includes the Nebula Space Biome